The amazing book Asynchronous Programming in

 The Linux ABI simply refers to the generic AArch64 ABI.

-Please note that we ignore here floating point and vector register for simplicity, as the original implementation does.
+Please note that we ignore here floating point and vector register for simplicity, just as the original implementation does.

 1.1.
 Bits of AArch64 assembler